-Science, technology, engineering and mathematics (STEM) skills are the foundation on which industries and economies of the future will thrive.
+Science, technology, engineering, and mathematics (STEM) skills are the foundation on which industries and economies of the future will thrive.
 However, in many countries, there is a decline in school and university students studying these skills.
-The Science of Rockets aims to build students confidence and interest – by literally showing them they don’t need to be a rocket scientist to understand rockets.
-The Science of Rockets gives students practical application across a wide range of STEM fields including pneumatic, hydraulic, and electrical systems and much more.
-Rocket technology is used across many industries, including drones, robotics and aerospace.
-Overall, The Science of Rockets aims to provide students with a launchpad to breakdown the silos in STEM and effortlessly combine a wide variety of STEM skills to create actionable and practical outcomes.
+The HAILI Rocket STEM program aims to build student confidence and interest – by literally showing them they don’t need to be a rocket scientist to understand rockets.
+The HAILI Rocket STEM Program gives students practical application across a wide range of STEM fields including pneumatic, hydraulic, and electrical systems and much more.
+Rocket technology is used across many industries, including drones, robotics, and aerospace.
+Overall, through the HAILI Rocket STEM Program, the aim is to provide students with a launchpad to breakdown the silos in STEM and effortlessly combine a wide variety of STEM skills to create actionable and practical outcomes.

-Key Benefits of Program
+Key Benefits of the Program

 Instilling passion & enthusiasm for STEM

-Encouraging collaboration & other soft skills
+Encouraging collaboration & other transferable skills

 Improving confidence & overcoming a fear of failure

-The Suitcase HAILI Rocket for High Schools
+The Suitcase HAILI - Hybrid Rocket Motor

-HAILI is a fully functioning Hybrid rocket motor teaching device.
+HAILI is a fully functioning hybrid rocket motor teaching device.
 HAILI stands for Hybrid All Inclusive Learning Instrument.
 She is the size of carry-on luggage, practical for classroom use with handles for easy transport.
 HAILI’s side panels can be folded down to allow full access to her internal workings.
 Her components are colour coded for ease of teaching.

 HAILI is more than just a rocket motor.
 She is an integrated system that teaches critical thinking, digital skills, programming skills for robotics, automation and AI, technology and computer capabilities, and advanced manufacturing principles.
-Most importantly, HAILI teaches high school students how to solve problems, work in a team, and think creatively.
+Most importantly, HAILI teaches students how to solve problems, work in a team, and think creatively.

 Backed by one of the world's leading innovation companies

-We are proud to support PFi and the Queensland Government on their outstanding STEM education efforts for Australian youth,” said Chris Deeble, chief executive Northrop Grumman Australia.
-“Northrop Grumman is deeply committed to engaging, exciting and inspiring the next generation of science, technology, engineering and mathematics workforce through STEM education initiatives, such as the Science of Rockets program.
+“We are proud to support PFi and the Queensland Government on their outstanding STEM education efforts for Australian youth,” said Chris Deeble, chief executive Northrop Grumman Australia.
+“Northrop Grumman is deeply committed to engaging, exciting and inspiring the next generation of science, technology, engineering and mathematics workforce through STEM education initiatives, such as the Science of Rockets program.”

 Connecting students with industry

-The Science of Rockets aims not only to breakdown the silos in STEM but also the silos between students and future employers.
+The Science of Rockets platform aims not only to breakdown the silos in STEM but also the silos between students and future employers.
 Many industry sectors with the evolution of advanced technologies, AI and robotics, are finding it hard to find the skilled labour to fuel their innovation and growth.
 The Science of Rocket’s ‘Industry Sponsorship Program’ aims to develop a closer connection and collaboration between industries, schools and students.
 The aim is to create a better-shared understanding of the skills enterprises are seeking in graduates, plus allow sectors to identify and build relationships with students who are keen to pursue careers relevant to their needs.
 Industries will have better awareness and relationship with students appropriate for internships, apprenticeships and scholarships.